leanerr/website/README.md

-An online magazine using node.js / server side rendernig / it has admin panel to create , edit or delete posts
+a small blog and landigpage using node.js / server side rendernig.